 My PhD thesis focused on the development of biodegradable drug delivery vehicles, polymeric nanoparticles, to overcome the brain's unique barriers which prevent 99% of therapeutics from acting within the brain.

 PEDIATRICS & NEONATOLOGY

 As a preemie myself, I am dedicated to the study of new technologies and medicines that can improve the health of the 10% of babies worldwide born too soon.

-I have mentored seven UW undergraduate students and three high school students in the Nance Lab.
+I have mentored 14 undergraduate students and three high school students at UW and Penn.
 My students have won fellowships and presented at national conferences.

 I have experience planning several large events (100-400 people) with budgets from $4000-10,000.
 Events include the 11th and 12th Annual Graduate Student Symposium and professional development workshops at the CRS Annual Meetings.

 I served on the board of UW Engage Science, a science communication-focused organization.
 I am passionate about information design and am always innovating my slide and poster visuals!

 TEACHING & TUTORING

 I was an independent tutor between 2017-2021, working with more than 16 Seattle high school students in advanced math and science.
-In addition, I was a teaching assistant for two chemical engineering courses and am developing a curriculum for a new UW course.
+In addition, I was a teaching assistant for two chemical engineering courses and currently tutor high schoolers in research through the Polygence program.